TheNorthMemory/wechatpay-axios-plugin/README.md

 - v0.3.2
   - Optim: Strict `Aes.pkcs7.padding` following of the `rfc2315` spec
   - Optim: Better of `Hash.md5` and `Hash.hmacSha256`
-  - Coding comments and REAME
+  - Coding comments and README

 - v0.3.1
   - Optim: new param on `xmlBased({mchid})`, while passed in, then `Transformer.signer` doing the `assert` with the post data.